budasnorbi/rekordbox-reader/readme.md

 }
 ```

-But after that only those properties will be in the changes object that are changed
+But after that, only those properties will be in the changes object that are changed.

 ```js
 { d1IsPlaying: true, d1CurrentTime: 0.056643990929705214 }